 The difference between magnetic stripe, chip and PIN-protected cards

-The stripe on the back of your credit card is a magnetic stripe (otherwise known as the magstripe).
+The stripe on the back of your credit card is a magnetic stripe (the magstripe).
 Made up of iron-based magnetic particles, the acquirer checks the magstripe for the card’s merchant ID, valid card number, expiration date, credit card limit and card usage.
-Most EFTPOS terminals accept chip payments, so the magnetic stripe is usually just included as a backup if you want to use the card overseas.
+Most EFTPOS terminals accept chip payments, so the magnetic stripe is usually just included for overseas purchases.

 Chip and PIN